Other SAS Resources (including stock answers)

 SAS is a system for controlling data.
 It allows you to take data in any form and access, manage, analyze, and present according to your needs and level of computer expertise.
 SAS is a product of the SAS Institute Inc.

-SAS 9.3 for Linux is now the Athena default version and may be run by typing:
+SAS 9.4 TS Level 1M2 for 64 bit Linux is now the Athena default version and may be run by typing:

-To find out about new 9.3 features, Select "Help -> SAS Help and Documentation -> What's New in SAS 9.3" from within the online help system.
+To find out about new 9.4 features, Select "Help -> SAS Help and Documentation -> What's New" from within the online help system.
 The 9.x SAS documentation sets are also available at the SAS Institute.

 IS&T provides limited support for SAS in the context of classes.
 By this we mean that: